 - Selling expensive vehicles and buying older used cars

-- Eliminating all debt but our mortgage, and refinancing a 30-year mortgage to a 15-year loan
+- Eliminating all debt but our mortgage, refinancing it from a 30-year mortgage to a 15-year loan

-- Establishing an emergency fund equal to 6+ months of expenses
+- Established an emergency fund equal to 6+ months of expenses

-- Diversifying investments including the purchase of a rental property
+- Diversified investments including the purchase of a rental property

 At 45, my husband and I believed we’d need to work until we were 65 or more.
 But after learning about FIRE, our pursuit of financial independence took much less time.

 I left the cubicle shortly after my 50th birthday.
 And he’ll join me before he’s 55.